One Museum Drive, Roslyn Harbor, NY 11576

 Friendliness of staff: very friendly and helpful

 The Nassau County Museum of Art is a gem that we have visited many times.
-“It is ranked amongst the nation’s largest, and most important, suburban art museums.” (website) We think of it as a great place to take our lunch to one of the wonderful “brown bag” lectures they have for each exhibit, followed by an always informative tour.
+“It is ranked amongst the nation’s largest, and most important, suburban art museums.” (website) It is a great place to take lunch to one of the wonderful “brown bag” lectures they have for each exhibit.
+The Brown Bags are led by Riva Ettus, who always presents a fascinating and informative amount of information about the exhibit.
+She is a wealth of knowledge.
+It is always followed by a tour.
 Check the date and time and get there a bit early to insure a seat for one of these popular events.
 If the weather cooperates, it is also a great place to simply wander through the gardens or sit on one of their benches and enjoy the many sculptures.

 With 145 acres, this is “one of the largest publicly accessible sculpture gardens on the East Coast.
 Founded in 1989, there are more than 40 sculptures (you can download a map of the sculpture park).
 The formal gardens have been restored to their original design.” (website)

 Entering the Museum’s property from Northern Boulevard, one drives down a winding road towards the parking lot.
 One can only imagine the grandeur of living here.
-The paved parking lot is large, with the handicapped spaces closest to the walkway leading to the main building.
+The paved parking lot is large.
 It is somewhat of a walk on brick pathways.
-If you drive through the lot and continue just past the building you will find several additional handicapped parking spaces that are much closer to the ramp and main entrance.
+If you drive through the lot and continue just past the building you will find several accessible parking spaces that are much closer to the ramp and main entrance.

-If needed, there is a ramp that gets one to the double door main entrance.
 The people at the desk are always friendly and helpful.
 You will find a bench in the lobby.
-A single-occupancy, handicapped accessible restroom is located on this floor.
+A single-occupancy, accessible restroom is located on this floor.
+Multi-stall restrooms are located on the second floor.

 The galleries on the main floor of the museum are spacious.
 The upstairs galleries are somewhat smaller.
 Benches can be found in some of the galleries.